 The goal of the Mayo Clinic Anesthesiology Residency is to train physicians who are compassionate, clinically proficient, patient-centered and evidence-based in their approach.
 We aspire to prepare our graduates to become leaders in the field of anesthesiology and in their communities.

 I am honored to serve as the residency program director within a department built on a strong foundation of educational excellence — one that began in 1918 when Drs.
 William J. Mayo and Charles H. Mayo introduced the concept of physician training by residency.

 Anesthesiology continues to be a very competitive and popular specialty choice among medical students for graduate medical education.
-Our program receives approximately 650 to 700 applications each year.
-Of these, we interview approximately 130 applicants for 18 positions.
 The residents are the strength of any training program, and we are lucky to recruit some of the most talented — both professionally and personally — trainees into our program.
 Every year, I am amazed to hear about the many success stories of our current and former residents.

-The faculty members in the Department of Anesthesiology are dedicated to maintaining a supportive learning environment and consider resident education as one of the most rewarding parts of their careers.
-In addition to holding many leadership positions within Mayo Clinic, our faculty members hold or have held leadership positions in many of the specialty societies, including the American Society of Anesthesiologists (ASA) and the American Board of Anesthesiology (ABA).
+The faculty members in the Department of Anesthesiology and Perioperative Medicine are dedicated to maintaining a supportive learning environment and consider resident education as one of the most rewarding parts of their careers.
+In addition to holding many leadership positions within Mayo Clinic, our faculty members hold or have held many national leadership positions.

 Our faculty members have served as:

 - President of the American Society of Anesthesiologists (ASA)